diegueins680/trader/README.md

 - Strategy / costs
   - `--threshold 0.001` direction threshold (fractional deadband)
   - `--method 11` choose `11` (Kalman+LSTM direction-agreement), `10` (Kalman only), `01` (LSTM only)
+    - When using `--method 10`, the LSTM is disabled (not trained).
+    - When using `--method 01`, the Kalman/predictors are disabled (not trained).
+  - `--optimize-operations` optimize `--method` and `--threshold` on the backtest split (uses best combo for the latest signal)
   - `--sweep-threshold` sweep thresholds on the backtest split and pick the best by final equity
+  - `--trade-only` skip backtest/metrics and only compute the latest signal (and optionally place an order)
   - `--fee 0.0005` fee applied when switching position

 - Metrics